fable-compiler/fable-compiler.github.io/docsrc/your-fable-project/testing.md

   npx jest --config=jest.config.js
 ```

 Youhou!
-You can see test result :)
+You can see the test result :)

 You can specify this command on npm in `package.json` :
 ```json